tldr-pages/tldr/README.md

 Then you have direct access to simplified, easy-to-read help for commands, such as tar, accessible through typing `tldr tar` instead of the standard `man tar`.

-If you just want to browse without an internet connection or installing software, check out the [PDF version](https://tldr.sh/assets/tldr-book.pdf).
+If you want an offline version without installing any software, check out the [PDF version](https://tldr.sh/assets/tldr-book.pdf).

 For browsing without installing a client to your computer,